-- 1. The major comprises a package of compulsory and possibly optional educational components. - 2.
-In addition, educational components are categorized as introductory (100), in-depth (200) and advanced (300) level.
+- 1. The major comprises a package of compulsory and possibly optional units of education. - 2.
+In addition, units of education are categorised as introductory (100), in-depth (200) and advanced (300) level.

 Article 11.3 Compulsory units of education of the major